EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 The first line shows the atomic number, number of core charges (core levels are assumed to be filled), augmentation radius and net sphere charge.

-The next line shows the cutoff radius of the free atom and radial mesh parameters.
+The next line shows the augmentation radius and cutoff radius of the free atom and radial mesh parameters.
 All the Questaal codes use a shifted logarithmic mesh: point _i_ has a radius

 $$ r_i = b[e^{a(i-1)}-1] $$